1st Royal Naval Brigade: Belgium

 On 4 October 1914, the two newly formed naval brigades received orders to embark at the Port of Dover for a move to France.
 On the morning of 5 October, the brigades arrived in Dunkirk.
 The brigade was embarked once more onboard two troop trains, and a shore train, arriving in Antwerp, Belgium at 02:30 in the morning on 6 October.
 Immediately upon arrival the brigade joined the Royal Marine Brigade at the Antwerp defensive line.
 The Siege of Antwerp had been raging since 28 September, and by 6 October the Belgian garrison was close to surrender.
 During the afternoon of the 6th, the brigade was detached to the right flank of the Royal Marine Brigade.
-This position however, was seen as untenable and during the night of 6-7 October, the (now organised) Royal Naval Division withdrew and occupied the 2nd line of trenches.
+This position however, was seen as untenable and during the night of 6–7 October, the (now organised) Royal Naval Division withdrew and occupied the 2nd line of trenches.
 The 1st Naval Brigade was dug in around the positions of Forts No. 1-8, with brigade holding the far left flank.

-At around midnight on the 7-8 October, a heavy German artillery bombardment opened up on the forts, trenches, and now the centre of the city, and by 18:00 at night on the 8th, Forts No. 1, 2, and 4 had all fallen or been destroyed.
+At around midnight on 7–8 October, a heavy German artillery bombardment opened up on the forts, trenches, and now the centre of the city, and by 18:00 at night on the 8th, Forts No. 1, 2, and 4 had all fallen or been destroyed.
 The situation, looking increasingly hopeless, meant a retreat from Antwerp was not only possible, but not unavoidable.
-During the night of the 8th-9th October, the division crossed the Scheldt river and marched to Sint-Gillis-Waas.
+During the night of 8–9 October, the division crossed the Scheldt river and marched to Sint-Gillis-Waas.

 On 9 October, the division was once again embarked on trains, now heading for Ostend.
 However, around 1,500 men (almost all from the 1st Naval Brigade, including its commander), failed to break through and had to cross the Dutch frontier where, on the 9th, they were interned in accordance with that country's neutrality laws.

 Home Service

-After a large amount of the 1st Naval Brigade had been captured trying to escape from Belgium, the division was embarked on ships in Ostend and reached Dover on the 11th October.
+After a large amount of the 1st Naval Brigade had been captured trying to escape from Belgium, the division was embarked on ships in Ostend and reached Dover on 11 October.
 For a short time, the division was scattered around Kent and Sussex, finding accommodations wherever available, the Royal Marine battalions however returned to their various barracks.

 On 27 November 1914, the division began to once again consolidate, arriving at Blandford Camp, and by the end of January 1915 the move was complete, with the entire division now grouped at the camp and in the nearby town of Blandford Forum.